ubc-library-rc/ml-regression/index.md

 At the end of this workshop, you will be able to:
 1. Understand regression models and their applications in machine learning.
-2. Learn to load and preprocess data effectively and train regression models for real-world datasets.
+2. Train regression models for real-world datasets.
-3. Interpret and analyze regression model results, including performance metrics and coefficients.
+3. Interpret and analyze regression model results.

 ## Schedule